 Why the Alice Cooper Band Fell Apart After ‘Muscle of Love’

-Alice Cooper had been around since the late ’60s, making a name for themselves by keeping away from the era’s conventions.
-Their attack was comprised of gritty rock ‘n’ roll dressed up vaudeville style and spat back at their expanding audiences.
-Even though their namesake frontman was the centerpiece of the band, Alice Cooper were a band.
+Alice Cooper had been around since the late '60s, making a name for themselves by keeping away from the era's conventions.
+Their attack was comprised of gritty rock 'n' roll dressed up as vaudeville style and spat back at their expanding audiences.
+Even though their namesake frontman was a focal point, Alice Cooper remained an actual band.
 But all that changed following the Nov.
-20, 1973 release of Muscle of Love.
+20, 1973, release of Muscle of Love.

 Muscle of Love continues along this path, with songs like the gritty rocker "Working Up a Sweat" and the title track, the album's most Alice-like cut.
 There's also "The Man With the Golden Gun," written for the James Bond movie but rejected in favor of Lulu's song.
 Meanwhile, "Teenage Lament '74" coasts into soul territory, and the album-closing "Woman Machine" is another funk-based rocker that ends the LP on a rather underwhelming note.

 Little surprise that the band hit a detour not long after the album's release.
 Within a year, the Alice Cooper group would break up, and the singer kept the name for himself, embarking on a solo career that would get him back on the charts and into concert arenas.
 Most of the rest of the band formed Billion Dollar Babies, which released one album, "Battle Axe," before calling it quits.
 A famous review of Muscle of Love from back in the day asked, "Has success spoiled Alice Cooper?"
 In retrospect, all signs point to yes.